• Skip to primary navigation

 Heritage Chicken Breeds are Hardy

-These birds have proven their ability to not only survive but thrive for many generations.
+These birds have proven their ability to survive and thrive for many generations.
 Wars have come and gone, weather patterns have played the thermometer from top to bottom and these breeds keep producing meat and eggs decade after decade.

 The biggest challenge these birds have ever faced is man’s greed.
 What do I mean?
-Well, all you have to do is take a tour of a chicken production house.
+Well, all you have to do is tour a chicken production house.
 You will smell it before you see it.

-You will witness the steroid and antibiotic filled modern birds stacked in wing to wing so they can’t move.
-They are bred and fed so that when they do mature, they have grown so fast they can hardly walk.
+You will witness the steroid and antibiotic-filled modern birds stacked from wing to wing so they can’t move.
+They are bred and fed so that when they mature, they have grown so fast they can hardly walk.

-But the backyard chicken keeper needs a breed that is going to be able to withstand the elements, be able to move quickly to avoid a predator, and be able to breed so the next generation is ready to continue on.
+But the backyard chicken keeper needs a breed that can withstand the elements, move quickly to avoid a predator, and breed so the next generation is ready to continue.

 Heritage Breeds are Beautiful

 Heritage chicken breeds are naturally different colors.
-They come in a variety of hues and shades that give them a unique beauty all their own.
+They come in a variety of hues and shades, giving them a unique beauty.

 A big company chicken house bird is usually all white.